Does teething trigger eczema?

 Is my baby teething?

-There are huge range of symptoms associated with teething, and a fair bit of disagreement between medical researchers as to which symptoms are genuinely teething-related.
-This list is ordered by prevalence of the teething symptoms and based on 16 robust studies of teething in children from 0-3 years old (1).
+There is a huge range of symptoms associated with teething, and a fair bit of disagreement between medical researchers as to which symptoms are genuinely teething-related.
+This list is ordered by the prevalence of the teething symptoms and based on 16 robust studies of teething in children from 0-3 years old (1).

 - Sore, red gums possibly with blue-grey blisters over the new tooth